Next: PIC, Previous: Scheduling, Up: Target Macros

 If defined, a C expression whose value is a string, including spacing, containing the assembler operation to identify the following data as uninitialized global data.
 If not defined, and neither

-are defined, uninitialized global data will be output in the data section if -fno-common is passed, otherwiseASM_OUTPUT_COMMON
+ASM_OUTPUT_BSSnorASM_OUTPUT_ALIGNED_BSSare defined, uninitialized global data will be output in the data section if -fno-common is passed, otherwiseASM_OUTPUT_COMMONwill be used.

 If defined, a C expression whose value is a string, including spacing, containing the assembler operation to identify the following data as initialization code.
 If not defined, GCC will assume such a section does not exist.